-Hi, I’m Camille, they/them
+Hi, I’m Camille, they. them \ she. her

 The Aya is a west African Adinkra symbol meaning “Fern”.